Leantime/docs/installation/configuration.md

 ## Theme Configuration

-Leantime allows you to white label the entire system by changing the color scheme of your site, set your own logo, and also set primary and secondary color.
-This can be easily done by updating the `config/.env` file:
+Leantime allows you to customize the color scheme and logo by setting the corresponding values in your environment file.
+Open the `config/.env` file and update the following fields:

 ```php
 LEAN_LOGO_PATH='/dist/images/logo.svg'           # Default logo path, can be changed later